MrunalJanbandhu/Enhancing-Music-Release-Year-Prediction/README.md

 **Classification Task**

-As an extra mile, embraced the classification task where you predicted song labels based on their release periods.
+As an extra mile, embraced the classification task where we predicted song labels based on their release periods.
 Shown remarkable adaptability by modifying the nn.py file to accommodate this task.
-Exploration of hyperparameters, cross-validation techniques, and potential wrapper functions has demonstrated your advanced understanding of neural networks.

 Code for the extra credit classification task can be found in nn_extra_credit.py.